matihost/monorepo/terraform/azure/aro/README.md

 ### Scale cluster worker nodes down to 0

+This procedure is tested and working but not supported on ARO.

 ```bash
 # backup machine set, for later bringing them back, ensure it is stored in persistent, safe location
 # it is needed to bring machinesets back